Jorge Grant: Luton Town (loan)

 On 6 July 2018, it was announced that Grant would join Luton Town on loan for their 2018–19 season.
 The loan was terminated early on 7 January 2019 after making 22 appearances and scoring four goals for Luton.

 Mansfield Town (loan)

 On 14 January 2019, Grant joined Mansfield Town on loan until the end of the season.

 Lincoln City

 On 5 July 2019, Grant signed for Lincoln City for an undisclosed fee.
-He signed a new two and a half year contract on 29 January 2021, keeping him at the club until the summer of 2023.
+He signed a new two-and-a-half-year contract on 29 January 2021, keeping him at the club until the summer of 2023.
 His form was not unnoticed as he made the League One Team of the Season for the 2020-21 season.
 In June 2021, it was revealed that the contract which he signed in January had a buyout clause to any Championship side and that a deal for his sale was 'imminent' according to Lincoln CEO, Liam Scully.
+Jorge still regrets leaving Lincoln and says it’s the worse decision he’s made in his career.